jfalameda/rust-math-parser/README.md

 ## TODO
 - Write tests
-- Implement mechanism on the interpreter to check for mandatory function arguments
+- Implement mechanism on the interpreter to check for mandatory function arguments (consider semantic analysis)
 - Check for undefined variables
+- Implement assignment without declaration
 - Improve syntax errors
 - Find a better way to handle unary tokens and parsing.
 Right now binary and unary are mixed as Operators.
 - Prevent allocations with .clone()